 Environmentally Responsible Practices Include:

-• Using licensed disposal facilities
+• Using specialised disposal facilities

-• Avoiding chemical contamination of soil
+• Avoiding cleaning solution contamination of soil

 • Ensuring carcasses are handled according to wildlife regulations